 The extension will also help you spoof your geolocation to match the VPN server you've connected to.
 This should thwart even the most invasive tracking.
 As a bonus, you should be able to unblock most streaming websites too!

 30-day money back guarantee

 NordVPN comes a very close second in quality as a VPN plugin for Firefox.
 Just like the ExpressVPN Firefox VPN extension, there are plenty of options here to keep you secure.

-They're also pretty cheap too, especially if you sign up for 2 years.
-Couple that with being able to use the service on 6 devices and a 30-day money back guarantee and you've got a great VPN extension for Firefox.
+They're pretty cheap too, especially if you sign up for two years.
+Couple that with being able to use the service on six devices and a 30-day money back guarantee and you've got a great VPN extension for Firefox.